ashwinsridharan/ashwinsridharan.github.io/index.md

 # P O R T F O L I O
 Hi there!
 Welcome to my portfolio website. <br>
-My name is Ashwin and I am a graduate student pursuing Information Systems Management at Carnegie Mellon University' Dec 20, based out of Pittsburgh, PA.  <br>
+My name is Ashwin and I am a graduate student pursuing Information Systems Management at Carnegie Mellon University' Dec 20, based out of Pittsburgh, PA.
+Master's in Information Systems Management (MISM) at CMU is ranked as the World's Best Graduate Program with a comprehensive curriculum having a blend of Business, Technology, Data and Management courses. <br>
 <a href="https://www.heinz.cmu.edu/programs/information-systems-management-master/16-month">
 <img width= 90 src="images/cmu.png?raw=true"/>
 </a>